nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to filter an order list.
-2. User filters the order list of the customer by the status keyword.
+1. User filters the order list of the customer by the status keyword.
-3. SellSavvy displays the orders with specified status in a list in GUI.
+2. SellSavvy displays the orders with specified status in a list in GUI.

 Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 There is no such status with specified status keyword.
-  * 2a1.
+  * 1a1.
 SellSavvy displays an error message "Invalid command format!" and provides the available status keywords.

   Use case ends.